 Volunteering at orphanages in Latin America provide volunteers with the chance to not only spend time working with children but also expand their Spanish language skills.
 Mexico, Costa Rica, and Peru are specifically popular countries for Latin American orphanage volunteer work.
 Although orphanage placements are offered across Mexico, placements are focused in the cities of San Jose in Costa Rica and Cusco in Peru.

-One thing all volunteers should realize before working in orphanages is that not all children residing in orphanages are legally “orphans”.
+One thing all volunteers should realize before working in orphanages is that not all children residing in orphanages are legally “orphans.”
 Some children stay in orphanages because their parents are mentally, physically, or financially unable to take care of them for a period of time, and the children will return to their parents once they are able to meet their needs.
+Others stay in orphanages because it is actually a better living situation for the children then if they were to stay at home and eat meals/reside with the family (a sad but true reality).
 Other children go to orphanages for certain hours during the day to receive developmental, nutritional, or social assistance, but still reside permanently with their biological parents.

 Individuals who volunteer abroad in orphanages will have their eyes opened to the struggles of children who have lost their parents or been left abandoned to fend of the themselves.
-Though the situation is sometimes grim and often disheartening, the fact that almost all children in orphanages have a more hopeful future in store, which likely includes adoption and parents to call their own, makes volunteer work at orphanages a more optimistic experience.
+Though the situation is sometimes grim and often disheartening, many children in orphanages have a more hopeful future in store (i.e. adoption and parents to call their own), making volunteer work at certain orphanages a more optimistic experience.